Skip to main content

 Liquidate Eligible Positions

-If liquidatable count is greater than 0, call batchLiquidatePositions(pairId, maxCount) to liquidate up to 50 underwater positions per transaction.
+If liquidatable count is greater than 0, call batchLiquidatePositions(pairId, maxCount) to liquidate underwater positions in a single transaction.

 Permissionless Entry Points